 D'Andre Swift - RB, Chicago Bears vs. New England Patriots

-Of the Bears 286 yards last week, Swift accounted for 28.7% of that yardage.
+Of the Bears' 286 yards last week, Swift accounted for 28.7% of that yardage.
 Before last week, Swift was on a heater, popping off four straight games with 115 yards from scrimmage, falling one game short of David Montgomery’s run back in 2020-21 when he had five such games in a row.

-Swift has averaged 1.83 yards before contact per attempt this season while forcing 19 missed tackles (14th-most), with 54.7% of his yards coming after contact this season.
 This week, he brings those metrics into the contest with the New England Patriots.
 A Patriots team that has allowed a league-worst 640 rushing yards over the last four weeks, while allowing the second-most rushing touchdowns to running backs, and more than 31.23 fantasy points per game.

 Aaron Jones - RB, Minnesota Vikings at Jacksonville Jaguars

 Carolina has a bad run defense.
 New England has a terrible run defense.
 Do you know who else has a bad run defense?
 The Jacksonville Jaguars have allowed 26.80 fantasy points per game to the position over the last four weeks and barely 28 fantasy points per game.
-Jacksonville has allowed 1,265 total yards and 12 touchdowns to opposing backs this season leading to third-most fantasy points allowed.
+Jacksonville has allowed 1,265 total yards and 12 touchdowns to opposing backs this season, leading to the third-most fantasy points allowed.

 Two things stick out this week.
 First, Jones is averaging 4.52 yards per carry this season.
 He’s also averaging 2.94 yards per carry after contact, which has accounted for 65.1% of his rushing yards.
-After watching Saquon Barkley run over defenders and hurdle guys backward, I have no faith that the Jaguars' defenders will be able to tackle Jones.
+After watching Saquon Barkley run over defenders and hurdle guys backward, I have no faith that the Jaguars defenders will be able to tackle Jones.

 Second, the Jaguars have allowed 55 receptions and 441 receiving yards to backs this season.
 It is worth noting that in Week 9, Jones’ route participation rate was 70%, trailing only De'Von Achane.
 I’m unsure what the receiving prop will be this week, but I would advise taking the over.